gkalomalos/ERA_projects_SWORD/docs/index.rst

 1. **Run the Tests**:
    Ensure that all tests pass successfully to maintain application integrity.

    .. code-block:: sh

       python -m unittest backend/tests.py

 2. **Comply with Linting Standards**:
    Your code should comply with established linting standards.
 The CI pipeline will fail if these standards are not met.

    .. code-block:: sh

       pylint backend/ --fail-under=8

 3. **Update the Documentation**:
-   If your changes affect how users interact with the application or add new features, please update the documentation accordingly.
-Once updates are made, build the documentation locally to ensure it compiles without errors.
+   If your changes affect user interactions with the application or add new features, please update the documentation.
+After updates, build the documentation locally to ensure it compiles without errors.

    .. code-block:: sh

       sphinx-build -b html docs/ docs/_build/

    Review the generated HTML files in `docs/_build/` to verify your changes.
-Include the updated documentation files in your pull request.
+Include updated documentation files in your pull request.

 4. **Upload Documentation Changes**:
-   Along with your code changes, commit any updated documentation files to ensure the documentation remains current and useful for all users.
+   Along with code changes, commit any updated documentation files to ensure the documentation remains current and useful for all users.